muhammeds88/College-Canteen/README.md

 This website is designed to develop a software solution for managing the operations of our college canteen efficiently.
 The system provides functionality for both staff and customers, facilitating smooth transactions and enhancing the overall experience.

+## Usage

+To access the website, simply click [here](https://muhammeds88.github.io/College-Canteen/) to open in a web browser.

 ## Key features include:

 + Menu Management: Allows canteen staff to update and maintain the menu items, including prices and availability.